-This project aims to extend the original method such that magnetic micropaths can also be assembled.
-To this end, we will install an electromagnet in the place of the electrode.
-In the magnetic field it will generate, all the particles will start to behave like small magnets and attract each other with opposite poles to form an elongated chain that can be subsequently deposited on an arbitrary substrate.
-In this way, the deposited particles will be aligned with superior precision, which is vital in many applications.
+This project aims to elaborate a method allowing assembly of magnetic micropaths.
+To this end, we will design experimental setup where formation of the paths will be achieved by an electromagnet.
+In the generated magnetic field, magnetic particles will start to behave like small magnets and attract each other with opposite poles to form an elongated chain that can be subsequently deposited on an arbitrary substrate.
+In this way, the deposited particles will be aligned with superior precision.
+This method may find application in medicine (fabrication of medical implants) or electronics (flexible electronic devices).